-FEELING TRAPPED IN THE BOX

-- Explain the challenges different genders face in trying to fulfill societal expectations. - Appreciate the costs of a binary society and rigid forms of masculinity and femininity. - Recognize that because the gender binary was created by people, it is also possible to change.
+ACTIVITY 2.2 FEELING TRAPPED IN THE BOX TIME EQUIDADE A5 MINUTES Description of the session, participants will be able to: Explain the challenges different genders face in trying to fulfill societal expectations.
+Appreciate the costs of a binary society and rigid forms of masculinity and femininity.
+Recognize that because the gender binary was created by people, it is also possible to change.
+Pens Timer (e.g., on cell phone) Flipchart Markers KEY MESSAGES All genders receive many harmful and sometimes contradictory messages.
+Everyone, regardless of how they identify or choose to express their gender, should be celebrated and valued equally.

-- Pens

-- Timer (e.g., on cell phone)

-- Flipchart

-- Markers

-- All genders receive many harmful and sometimes contradictory messages. - Everyone, regardless of how they identify or choose to express their gender, should be celebrated and valued equally.